bodywork-ml/bodywork-core/docs/quickstart_serve_model.md

 And so it will start the server defined by `app` and expose the `/iris/v1/score` route that is being handled by `score()` (note that this process has no scheduled end).

-The `requirements.txt` file lists the 3rd party Python packages that will be Pip-installed on the Bodywork host container, as required to run `service.py`.
+The `requirements.txt` file lists the 3rd party Python packages that will be Pip-installed on the Bodywork container, as required to run `service.py`.
 In this example we have,

 ```text
 Flask==1.1.2